Mengyuan-animo/Mengyuan-animo/README.md

 - [Barcelona hourses selling price](https://github.com/Mengyuan-animo/EDA_Barcelona-Houses-Selling-Prices.git): An exploratory data analysis of datasets of Barceona published second-hand housing prices, selling prices of districts and renting price in Barcelona.

+#### Tools and Frameworks 🛠️💻
+- My toolkit includes a blend of analytics tools and programming languages:

+- BI Tools: Tableau, PowerBi
+- Data Processing: Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn), MS-Excel
+- Database Management: SQL

+#### Education and Courses 🎓
+- Data Science Bootcamp: CodeOp, Spain
+- Master in Translation, Interpretatio and Intercultural Study: Universitat Autonoma de Barcelona
+- Google Data Analysis Professional Course: Coursera

 #### Collaboration 👯
-Looking to collaborate on: Projects involving machine learning, NLP, and AI agents.
-The best way to reach out to me is on [LinkedIn](linkedin.com/in/mengyuanli0802).
+- Looking to collaborate on: Projects involving data analysis, visualization, and model training where I can apply and enhance my skills in Python and Machine Learning.
+To deepen my understanding and proficiency in Python and ML models for more advanced data manipulation, analysis, and predictions.
-Languages for collaborations are Chinese, English, or Spanish.
+- Languages for collaborations are English, Spanish or Chinese.
 The reports in github are written in English.